Skip to contents

 Here, we show a simple example of a salmon operating model where all fish mature at age 3 and follows the structure of an analysis done in AHA.
 The historical spool-up is not informed by an estimation model.
 The model is used to project the proposed management levers to determine the equilibrium properties of the system.

-We create several S4 objects, the Bio object contains the natural biological dynamics, including the maturity ogive p_mature, fecundity, as well as the density-dependent survival of smolts through the capacity and compensation ratio parameters (capacity_smolt and kappa, respectively).
+We create several S4 objects, the Bio object contains the natural biological dynamics, including the maturity ogive p_mature, fecundity, as well as the density-dependent survival of smolts through the capacity and productivity parameters (capacity_smolt and kappa, respectively).

 The first example will be deterministic.
 With salmonMSE, we must run at minimum 2 simulation replicates, but we will run 3 simulations where the biological parameters, as well as the results, are identical among simulations.